Organic farming statistics

 Terminology used in this article

-- Fully organic farm: a farm holding with agricultural land that is exclusively "certified organic" or "under conversion to organic".
+- Fully organic farm/farm with only organic area: a farm with agricultural land that is exclusively 'certified organic' or 'under conversion to organic'.

-- Partially organic farm: a farm holding with agricultural land certified and/or under conversion to organic, and conventional agricultural land on same holding.
+- Partially organic farm/farm with some organic area: a farm with agricultural land certified and/or under conversion to organic, and conventional agricultural land on same holding.

-The annual crop statistics data is used for comparing the organic crop area with the total utilised agriculture area, "main area" which corresponds to the area of the land parcels.
+The annual crop statistics data are used for comparing the organic crop area with the total utilised agriculture area, 'main area' which corresponds to the area of the land parcels.
 The statistical unit is parcel cultivated for the production of a crop.
-The reference period used for this article is the final data for 2016.
+The reference period used for this article is the final data for 2019.

 - Organic farming, see: